hexzoner/final-project-be/README.md

 ## Overview

-SnapTask is a task management platform that streamlines the assignment and tracking of tasks for different areas within an organization.
-This repository contains the backend code for SnapTask, which is built using Node.js, Express, MongoDB, and Mongoose.
+SnapTask is a versatile SaaS platform that uses QR code technology to streamline task management for businesses and households.
+This repository contains the frontend code for SnapTask, built using React, Vite, and Tailwind CSS.
+The platform provides a comprehensive admin dashboard for managing tasks, users, and areas, while also offering a mobile-friendly interface for staff to easily interact with tasks.

 ## Features

-- **User Management**: Admin and Manager roles can create and manage users.
-- **Area Management**: Create and manage areas for organizing tasks.
-- **Task Management**: Assign tasks to specific areas and users.
-Track the status of tasks in real-time.
-- **QR Code Integration**: Generate and print QR codes for tasks, which can be scanned by staff to quickly access task details.
-- **Reporting**: Generate performance and activity reports.
+- **Admin Dashboard**: Manage areas, users, tasks, and generate reports through a web-based interface.
+- **Staff Interface**: Staff can easily start and finish tasks by scanning unique QR codes using their mobile devices.
+- **Versatile Use Cases**: Ideal for industries such as cleaning, logistics, and hospitality, as well as for shared households.
+- **Detailed Analytics**: Gain insights into task completion rates and other performance metrics.

 ## Table of Contents